What are ultradian rhythms, designing your day around them, and how music can help

 Public discourse has placed a lot of emphasis on the value and importance of sleep, but far less attention has been paid to the rhythms that occur in our waking states.
 Most people aren’t attuned to when their brains are optimized for focus and when it’s better suited for a more diffuse flavor of thinking.

-It turns out that there’s a vast amount of scientific data that points to the existence of ultradian rhythms, which oscillate on a shorter time scale than 24 hours.
-For the purpose of this discussion, we’re going to focus on a 90-minute rhythm that regulates our ability to focus throughout the day and facilitates memory consolidation at night.
+It turns out that there’s a reasonable amount of scientific data that points to the existence of ultradian rhythms, which oscillate on a shorter time scale than 24 hours.
+For this discussion, we’re going to focus on a 90-minute rhythm that regulates our ability to focus throughout the day and facilitates memory consolidation at night.

 You might already know that throughout the night, we cycle through different stages of sleep at 90-minute intervals.
 When you wake up in the morning, these ultradian rhythms don’t suddenly just stop — they continue to oscillate throughout the day.